Best Shock Mount for Blue Yeti

 Frequently Asked Questions

-Can I still use the original desk stand with a shock mount?
+Can I use the Blue Yeti’s original stand with a shock mount?

 Final Verdict